orm-fux/es-inspector/README.md

 #### Search Results

 The search results are displayed at the bottom of the query view.
 They are shown in three different styles: raw JSON, an expandable tree view, and a table view.

+You can export the search results with the export button in the top right corner of the results view.
+You have the option to export them as JSON file or as CSV file.
+The CSV will export the data sorted as it is in the table view (but all data and not just the currently displayed page).

 ![Raw JSON Result](images/result-view_raw.png)